purplefish32/WarehouseBundle/README.md

 ## License

-TODO : surely a MIT or Apache 2 license
+TODO : Most probably an MIT or Apache 2 license

 ## Authors